pi-hole/docs/docs/ftldns/dns-cache.md

 <!-- markdownlint-disable code-block-style -->
 !!! warning Some warning about the DNS cache size
-    **There is no benefit in enlarging this number *except* if the DNS cache evictions count is larger than zero.** In contrast, a larger cache *will* consume more memory on your node, leaving less memory available for other caches of your Pi-hole.
+    **There is no benefit in increasing this number *unless* the number of DNS cache evictions is greater than zero.**

+    A larger cache *will* consume more memory on your node, leaving less memory available for other caches of your Pi-hole.
 If you push this number to the extremes, it may even be that your Pi-hole gets short on memory and does not operate as expected.

-    Also, note that, because the DNSSEC validation process uses the cache, it is not permitted to reduce the cache size below `150` when DNSSEC is enabled.
+    You can not reduce the cache size below `150` when DNSSEC is enabled because the DNSSEC validation process uses the cache.
 <!-- markdownlint-enable code-block-style -->

 ### Cache metrics